-Continuous Internal Evaluation (CIE): includes mid-term tests, weekly/fortnightly class tests, homework assignments, problem solving, group discussions, quiz, seminar, miniproject and other Alternate Assessment Tools (AAT) prescribed by the faculty handling a course prior to beginning of the classes.
+ASSESSMENT: Continuous Internal Evaluation (CIE): Includes mid-term tests, weekly/fortnightly class tests, homework, assignments, problem solving, group discussions, quiz, seminar, mini- project and other Alternate Assessment Tools (AAT) prescribed by the faculty handling a course prior to beginning of the classes.

-Semester End Examination (SEE): a written examination for theory courses and practical/design examination with built-in oral part (Viva-Voce).
-Both CIE and SEE have equal (50:50) weightages.
-The Student's performance in a course shall be judged individually and together based on the results of CIE and SEE.
+Semester End Examination (SEE): written examination for theory.
+Both CIE and SEE are given equal (50:50) weightage.
+The Student's performance in a course shall be judged individually and together based on the results of CIE and SEE